knowcss/ears/README.md

 window.ears.push(['load', callBack, { "startup": true, "once": true }]);

-// include an id as the 2nd argument to later remove by the same id. window.ears.push(['click', 'clickid', () => { $ears().off('click', clickid'); }]);
+// include an id as the 2nd argument to later remove by the same id.
+// the callback will only execute when DOM and $ears are ready. window.ears.push(['click', 'clickid', () => { $ears().off('click', clickid'); }]);

 // create many listeners with varying options and targets (body is default target)